 - training and coaching for staff

 - establishing cross-sectoral communities of practice to facilitate ongoing support and training for professionals.

 The trauma recovery team is currently supporting bushfire-affected ECEC services and schools in Alpine, East Gippsland and Towong.

-Where need is identified in the remaining 12 local goverment areas (LGAs) on a per school basis, support will be provided based on clear and targeted eligibility criteria, for Term 1 and throughout 2020.
+Where need is identified in the remaining 12 local government areas (LGAs) on a per school basis, support will be provided based on clear and targeted eligibility criteria, for Term 1 and throughout 2020.